noursaidi/udmi/docs/specs/proxy.md

 comparison to the _proxy_ setup, which is required for a complete install.

-Internally, the Proxy project needs special setup and operation, but that is beyond the scope of this document, and doesn't directly effect the device or target project setups.
+Internally, the Proxy project needs special setup and operation, but that is beyond the scope of this document, and doesn't directly affect the device or target project setups.

 ## Sequence Diagram